-An employee working from home whose work depends on other employees or departments to complete work would fall under the Emergency Closing hours guideline (employee would not work until University re-opening) and receive Emergency Closing compensatory time or pay for hours of emergency closure.
+An employee working from home whose work not entirely dependent on other employees or departments to complete work would fall under the Emergency Closing hours guideline (employee would not work until University re-opening) and receive Emergency Closing compensatory time or pay for hours of emergency closure.

 An employee working from home whose work does not depend upon other employees or departments would work as normal (their working from home is not impacted by Emergency Closing) and not receive Emergency Closing hours as compensatory time or pay.

 What happens if an essential employee doesn't report to work on time during a Plan B closure or delay?

 Per HR Policy & Procedure #71.0, essential employees who are required to work during a period of emergency, but who do not report to work as scheduled, shall be subject to corrective action up to and including termination of employment.
 Non-essential employees who are unable to report to work at the delayed University opening time must take the additional time away from work as Vacation Leave.
 NOTE: If an employee is already scheduled to be off work (Vacation Leave, Temporary Disability Leave, Funeral Leave, etc.), he/she does not get additional emergency closing leave.
 The time should remain as vacation leave, temporary disability leave, etc.